MattWillFlood/EntropyHub/README.md

 <img width="200" alt="entropyhub_logo" src="https://github.com/MattWillFlood/EntropyHub/blob/main/EntropyHub_profiler.png">

 # EntropyHub:
-## An open-source toolkit for entropic time-series analysis.
+# An open-source toolkit for entropic time-series analysis.

 Welcome to EntropyHub.

 As the name suggests, EntropyHub is a software package providing a comprehensive set of functions to calculate information-theoretic entropy measures from time-series data.

 Designed with all users in mind, EntropyHub is available in MatLab, Python and Julia, with a simple and consistent syntax across all three languages.
 From relatively straightforward (e.g. sample entropy) to more advanced measures (e.g. refined-composite multiscale corrected cross-conditional entropy), users can easily augment each entropy method from the command line by specifiying keyword arguments.

 At present, there are 18 base/core entropy functions, 8 cross-entropy functions and 3 bidimensional entropy functions, all enabling state-space reconstruction with time-delayed embedding.
-In addition to these, multiscale variants of each base and cross-entropy measure are also avaliable, including composite, refined and hierarchical multiscale apporaches.
+In addition to these, multiscale variants of each base and cross-entropy function are also avaliable, including composite, refined and hierarchical multiscale apporaches.

 Thus, EntropyHub aims to make the process of measuring the complex simple.
 As more methods of deriving approximating entropy emerge in the scientific literature, EntropyHub will be updated accordingly.

 This package is open for use by all in accordance with the terms of the attached License agreement.

 Any scientific outputs obtained using EntropyHub are required to include the following citation:

 **Matthew W. Flood and Bernd Grimm, _EntropyHub: An open-source toolkit for entropic time series analysis_, 2021**